kevinjonesevans/intro-to-git/git.md

 `git add`

-* Adds the specified files to the stage<br>(i.e. tell Git to incude this file in the next save-point).
+* Adds the specified files to the stage<br>(i.e. tell Git to include this file in the next save-point).
 * `git add .`

 `git commit -m "initial commit."`

-* Create a new save-point by commiting our changes to the repository.
+* Create a new save-point by committing our changes to the repository.
 * Use the `-m` flag to pass commit message inline.

 `git log`